Name of the laboratory

 Another key area of research relates to evaluating the impact of antibody class on the therapeutic efficacy of tumour antigen-specific antibodies.
 We are conducting studies directly comparing the efficacy and mechanisms of action of two different classes of antibodies, IgG and IgE.
 Our research suggests that compared to IgG, aspects of IgE biology are potentially better suited to cancer therapy, including a higher binding affinity for Fc receptors, and the ability to activate different populations of potent effector cells normally present in tumour tissues to kill tumour cells.
 Our studies provide an insight into the diversity of mechanisms different classes of antibodies employ to activate immune effector cells such as monocytes/macrophages to target and kill tumours.
 Our most advanced agent, MOv18 IgE, raised against the α isoform of Folate Receptor, a tumour-associated antigen expressed almost exclusively in tissue cancers such as those of the ovary, breast and skin, has now reached clinical testing and we continue to perform safety, efficacy, potency and mechanistic studies on this agent.

 To interrogate antibody potency and mechanisms of action in recruiting, re-educating and activating human effector cell subsets against a range of target antigens, we are developing disease-relevant models featuring engraftment of different components of human immunity.
-We are furthermore evaluating a panel of antibodies for radionuclide imaging studies and for cancer therapy, with the aim of expediting promising therapies and diagnostic tools from the laboratory bench to the patient bedside.
+Working with collaborating laboratories and biotechnology partners, we are developing novel antibody glyco-engineering approaches, antibody-drug conjugates, antibodies for further development in imaging studies and for cancer therapy, with the aim of expediting promising therapies and diagnostic tools from the laboratory bench to the patient bedside.

-Our research has been supported through project and programme grants by the National Institutes of Health Research Biomedical Research Centre, the CR UK New Agents Committee, the Experimental Cancer Medicine Centre, the Medical Research Council, the CR UK/EPSRC/MRC/NIHR KCL/UCL Comprehensive Cancer Imaging Centre, Breast Cancer Now, the Academy of Medical Sciences and the British Skin Foundation.
+Our research has been supported through project and programme grants by the National Institutes of Health Research Biomedical Research Centre, the CR UK New Agents Committee, Breast Cancer Now, the Academy of Medical Sciences, the Biotechnology and Biological Sciences Research Council (BBSRC), the Medical Research Council, the Experimental Cancer Medicine Centre, the CR UK/EPSRC/MRC/NIHR KCL/UCL Comprehensive Cancer Imaging Centre, and the British Skin Foundation.

 - Vigor K, Emerson J, Scott R, Cheek J, Barton C, Bax HJ, Josephs DH, Karagiannis SN, Spicer JF, Lentfer H. Development of Downstream Processing to Minimise Beta-Glucan Impurities in GMP-Manufactured Therapeutic Antibodies.
 Biotechnol Prog.
-2016; 10.1002/btpr.2359
+2016 32(6):1494-1502.

 - Wulaningsih W, Holmberg L, Garmo H, Karagiannis SN, Ahlstedt S, Malmstrom H, Lambe M, Hammar N, Walldius G, Jungner I, Ng T, Van Hemelrijck M. Investigating the association between allergen-specific immunoglobulin E, cancer risk and survival.
 Oncoimmunology.
 2016; 5(6):e1154250.